alecngai/alecngai/README.md

 ### Stuff about me:

-- 👨🏽‍💻 I'm currently working at NSUS group Inc as a Fraud Specialist
+- 👨🏽‍💻 I'm currently working at NSUS group Inc as a Fraud Analyst
 - 🌱 Outside of the world of tech, I love pushing myself to develop new skills, ranging from rock climbing, snowboarding, and cooking!
 - 💬 Have an **Idea**?
 Lets **Talk**!